dflay/NMR-DAQ/README.md

    in this window, there are entry fields for all needed input files.
 Here, the user may write in the "full" path to the file, or click the button next to the input field labeled "Choose file...".
 Clicking this button will open a third window, from which the user may make a selection.
 Once the file has been specified, clicking "Load Data" will load the data into the GUI.
-Clicking "Set Configuration" will write the data in the GUI to the appropriate locations (in `~/input/configs/files/`).
+Clicking "Apply Configuration" will write the data in the GUI to the appropriate locations (in `~/input/configs/files/`).
 To run the DAQ, click "Run"; this will symbolically link all generated input files to the proper location (`~/input/`) and run the C code via a bash script (`./run_nmr.sh`).

-   NOTE: Since the input files follow a specific format (see Chapter 3), the user should take care to familiarize themselves with each category (FPGA, Function Generator, ADC and Utilities).
-   The root file names for each category are as follows:

-   FPGA:               `pulse-data.dat`
-   Function Generator: `sg382.dat`
-   ADC:                `struck_adc.dat`
-   Utilities:          `utilities.dat`

-   See Chapter 3 for more details on the input files.

 ### Batch Mode